 The Bunbury family have been connected to Ireland at least since Elizabethan times when Thomas Bunbury was appointed one of the executors of the Lismore estate in 1585.
 Thomas's grandson, Sir Henry Bunbury, was stripped of his title and lands for supporting the Royalist cause during the Cromwell's Dictatorship of the 1650s.
 While his sons remained in England, Sir Henry's nephews followed a growing trend and emigrated.
 One made it to Virginia and became a prosperous tobacco baron.
-Another, Benjamin Bunbury (1642-1707), moved it to Ireland where, in 1669, he married Mary, widow of Matthew Sheppard of Owles in Lancashire.
+Another, Benjamin Bunbury (1642-1707), moved to County Carlow, Ireland, where, in 1669, he married Mary, widow of Matthew Sheppard of Owles in Lancashire.
 Mary appears to have lived to a considerable age - according to Burke's Landed Gentry of Ireland 1912, her will was proven in 1741.

 Mary bore Benjamin at least five sons and a daughter.
 The eldest son, Joseph Bunbury, settled at Johnstown, two miles east of Carlow town.
 The second son, Thomas Bunbury, secured land at Cloghna & Cranavonane near Leighlinrbidge in Co.
 Carlow.
 The third son William Bunbury established the family seat at Lisnavagh in Co.
 Carlow.
 The fourth son Matthew Bunbury moved to Kilfeakle, Co.
 Tipperary.
 The youngest son, also Benjamin Bunbury, inherited Killerig.
 The daughter, Diana, married Thomas Barnes, one of the Duke of Ormonde's soldiers from Kilkenny.

 Thomas Bunbury of Cloghna and Cranavonane was born in 1673.